kyma-project/api-gateway/docs/user/tutorials/01-10-mtls-authentication/configure-mtls-Gardener-certs.md

     ```

 7. Create the server's certificate.

-    You use a Certificate resource to request and manage Let's Encrypt certificates from your Kyma cluster.
-When you create a Certificate, Gardener detects it and starts the process of issuing a certificate.
-One of Gardener's operators detects it and creates an ACME order with Let's Encrypt based on the domain names specified.
-Let's Encrypt is the default certificate issuer in Kyma.
-Let's Encrypt provides a challenge to prove that you own the specified domains.
-Once the challenge is completed successfully, Let's Encrypt issues the certificate.
-The issued certificate is stored it in a Kubernetes Secret, which name is specified in the Certificate's **secretName** field.
+    You use a Certificate CR to request and manage Let's Encrypt certificates from your Kyma cluster.
+When you create a Certificate CR, one of Gardener's operators detects it and creates an [ACME](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://letsencrypt.org/how-it-works/&ved=2ahUKEwiRhM_VrruQAxWFPxAIHbePM38QFnoECC0QAQ&usg=AOvVaw25RIWodU2kz362IWS5BbJs) request to Let's Encrypt requesting certificate for the specified domain names.
+The issued certificate is stored in an automatically created Kubernetes Secret, which name you specify in the Certificate's **secretName** field.
+For more information, see [Manage certificates with Gardener for public domain](https://gardener.cloud/docs/extensions/others/gardener-extension-shoot-cert-service/request_cert/).

     ```bash
     export GATEWAY_SECRET=kyma-mtls